 3. Store Like Items Together

 Yes, exactly what it says!
 A simple but effective way to organize toys is by grouping similar items together.

 Go for shelves and baskets!
 Unlike toy boxes, shelves naturally encourage you to limit the quantity of toys.
 Remember, less toys equals less mess!

 Baskets or toy bins are great for keeping like items together and encouraging children to select one or two toys to play with at a time.
 Shelves and baskets come in all different shapes, materials and sizes.

-One of my favourite toy storage ideas is a simple cube bookcase.
+One of my favorite toy storage ideas is a simple cube bookcase.
 Large toys can be stored directly on the shelves and smaller toys can be stored in the storage boxes you choose.

 Do remember safety first and make sure to fix any furniture to the wall that could possibly topple over onto your children.

 5. Use Age Appropriate Labels

 OK, the toys have been grouped together.
 Then you set them up directly on shelves or in baskets first.
 Now help your kids to know where specific toys are stored and where they need to put back with labels.

 Pictures are great for younger kids, and use word labels once your kids are reading.
 Love these toy label ideas below…

 6. Store Toys at an Age Appropriate Height

 For younger children, store the toys that are available for them to play with at their eye level and in easy reach.
 It will make packing away their toys a lot easier for them too.